jupyter/docker-stacks/docs/contributing/lint.md

 - [`DL3013`][dl3013]: We always install the latest packages using `pip`

 The preferred way to ignore other rules is to flag them in the `Dockerfile`.

-> It is also possible to ignore rules by using a special comment directly above the Dockerfile instruction you want to make an exception for.
+You can use a special comment directly above the Dockerfile instruction you want to make an exception for.
-> Ignore rule comments look like `# hadolint ignore=DL3001,SC1081`.
+Ignore rule comments look like `# hadolint ignore=DL3001,SC1081`.
-> For example:
+For example:

 ```dockerfile
 FROM ubuntu